 But it’s not all doom and gloom.
 Many cruisers are still finding joy at sea, whether by adjusting expectations, exploring different cruise lines, or simply focusing on the parts of cruising they love most.
 The big question is whether these cutbacks are just temporary belt-tightening or a permanent shift in the industry.
 One thing’s for sure: passengers aren’t staying quiet about it, and cruise lines would be wise to listen.

 For now, savvy cruisers may need to be more selective, tailoring their trips to match what they truly want rather than expecting an all-inclusive experience by default.
-As one seasoned cruiser put it, “It’s about personalising the experience rather than paying for everything upfront.”
+As one seasoned cruiser put it, “It’s about personalizing the experience rather than paying for everything upfront.”

 And despite the changes, the pull of the open sea, the promise of adventure, and the thrill of waking up somewhere new will always be there.
 It’s just a matter of finding new ways to make the journey just as magical.